How do I run Microsoft ScanDisk?

-- Choose the option between standard and through.
-It is recommended you run standard first, if you encounter issues with scandisk using standard, run the through scan.
+- Choose the option between standard and thorough.
+It is recommended you run standard first, if you encounter issues with ScanDisk using standard, run the through scan.

 - Finally, click start to begin Scandisk.

-Also, Windows 95 OSR2 and Windows 98 run scandisk automatically if the computer is shutdown improperly, to verify whether the hard drive encountered issues when the computer was improperly shutdown.
+Note: Windows 95 OSR2 and Windows 98 run Scandisk automatically if the computer is shutdown improperly.
+They do this to check if the hard drive encountered issues when the computer was improperly shutdown.

-Windows NT is not shipped with Microsoft Scandisk.
-However, various third-party companies offer utilities that can scandisk and check your hard drive for you.
+Windows NT is not shipped with Microsoft 3candisk However, various third-party companies offer utilities that can Scandisk and check your hard drive for you.
 Symantec a well respected computer company offers such a program.

-Scandisk was first available in MS-DOS 6.2 and was available ever since.
-If you are running MS-DOS 6.2 or 6.22 and would like to run scandisk, follow the steps below.
+3candisk was first available in MS-DOS 6.2 and was available ever since.
+If you are running MS-DOS 6.2 or 6.22 and would like to run Scandisk, follow the steps below.

 - If you are in Windows 3.x, click File and then Exit to get to the MS-DOS prompt.

 - From MS-DOS type CD\DOS and press enter.

-- From the C:\DOS> Type scandisk and press enter.
-Scandisk should begin running on the computer.
+- From the C:\DOS> Type Scandisk and press enter.
+3candisk should begin running on the computer.